 | Central Penn Business Journal

-Christopher Passante is the editor of the Central Penn Business Journal.
+Andréa Maria Cecil is managing editor at the Central Penn Business Journal.